 Right now I am using an Audio Art HPX-1.
 This is an affordable but slightly heavier duty twin 28 AWG OCC Copper.
 There are conductors in each cable insulated with a PE dielectric and a braided silver-plated OFHC copper shield.
 I tend to find this combination or the ALO Audio Reference 8 Salty Pepper to have better dynamics, a bit more body and a smoother top end.

 The Susvara follows a common theme first established with the HE400/He560 packaging and continued with the HE1000 series.
 This time, in keeping with its generally darker aesthetic, the hinged display box is black leather-trimmed as opposed to tan or brown.
 The internals is the same contoured cloth finished cutaway with the cables nestled inside a small stowaway at the top layer.

 Aside from the cables, you will also receive one of those excellent hardcover book type manuals Hifiman uses for the HE1000 series.
 I do encourage you to read it.
 Like the RE2000 manual, there is plenty of information on the technology, frequency response and technical specifications for the Susvara.
 It is one of the nicer manuals out there for any headphones I can think of.

 What is missing?
 Well, I am told that standard production line Susvara has a soft cloth travel pouch to protect from the elements a little.
 Sadly, I can’t show you that, it did not come with the early review units of which this is one of them.
 I also still think a small cleaning cloth would be ideal just to buff up the metal gimbals and headband now and then.

-Page 2: Sound Impressions & Matching
+Click on Page 2 below for Sound Impressions & Matching